videojs/generator-videojs-plugin/README.md

 Respond "Y" to include base files for translation and inclusion with your packaged plugin.

 #### `What should be done before you git push?`
-This prompt presents several options for automation via [ghooks][ghooks] before pushing to any Git remote.
+This prompt presents several options for automation via [husky][husky] before pushing to any Git remote.

 - `Check code quality`: The default.
 Code must pass [videojs-standard][standard] before anything can be pushed.
 - `Check code quality and run tests`: Code must pass [videojs-standard][standard] _and unit tests must pass_ before anything can be pushed.